ismarjiw/Mind-Meter/README.md

   - [Google](https://console.cloud.google.com/)
   - In addition, set the redirect for Spotify in developer tools for your app to http://localhost:5001/redirect and for Google, http://localhost:5001/callback
 5. **Store your OpenWeather, Spotify, and Google API key**
-  - Create a file called "secrets.sh" in the app directory.
+  - Create a file called `secrets.sh` in the app directory.
 Add the code below to the file and replace the text in the quotation marks:
     ```
     export SPOTIPY_REDIRECT_URI=""
     export SPOTIPY_CLIENT_ID=""